Columbia University Press, 2016

 Reviewed in Perspectives on Politics, Journal of Politics, Political Science Quarterly, Cambridge Review of International Affairs, Middle East Journal, Mediterranean Politics, Review of Middle East Studies, and Choice.

 Edited by Mark Gasiorowski and Sean Yom

 This is the latest edition of a long-running primer on Middle East politics that has been continuously published since 1980.
 It has been thoroughly revised to take into account the aftermath of the Arab Spring, the outbreak of new civil conflicts, and the dynamics of social transformation.
-It consists of a thick introductory section followed by 16 country-based chapters that cover almost the entire region, each authored by invited scholars with deep expertise and field-based research.
+It consists of a thick introductory chapter followed by 16 country-based chapters that cover the entire region, authored by leading scholars with deep expertise and field-based research.
 Extensive bibliographical references and rich historical context make this a vital guide to Middle East analysts.

 Edited by Sean Yom

 Routledge, 2019 (forthcoming)